pachyderm/pachyderm/doc/docs/2.2.x/reference/helm-values.md

 ```
 ### console

-This section is to configure the Pachyderm UI (`console`) which requires an enterprise license key.
-It is disabled by default.
+This section is to configure the Pachyderm UI (`console`).
+It is enabled by default.

-- `console.enabled` turns on the deployment of the UI.
+- `.enabled` turns on the deployment of the UI.

 - `console.image` sets the image to use for the console.
 This can be left at the defaults unless instructed.